 Studies linking creativity to brain wiring have given us mixed results.
 Depending on how you measure and define it, some studies show that greater connectivity between the hemispheres enhances creativity, while others show the opposite.

-And the effect might even be different for men and women.
+The effect might even be different for men and women.
 In one study, men and women were tested for creativity using four divergent thinking tasks.
 The experimenters then computed a creativity index based on their performance.
-Male and female subjects didn’t differ on average with respect to this score.
+Male and female subjects didn’t differ on average concerning this score.
 But the relationship between connectivity and the creativity score was different for men and women.
-In the highly creative women, there was less connectivity between different brain regions and more regions were activated by the tasks.
+In highly creative women, there was less connectivity between different brain regions and more regions were activated by the tasks.
 The authors interpret this finding as suggesting that women recruit more of the brain when thinking creatively.

 Learn more about how we should we be thinking about gender differences in the brain